aturner-epcc/green-software-hpc/episodes/measurement.md

 ## Include failed jobs and jobs that did not produce useful output

 While it can be tempting to only include the use of HPC that produced useful output in our emissions calculations this should be avoided.
 The true amount of emissions includes **all** of our HPC system use to get us to the results we use and so failed jobs (due to errors) or calculations that did not produce useful output must be included.
-On the positive side, one of the ways we can reduce our emissions from use of HPC systems is to be more careful and eliminate emissions arising from these types of jobs.
+On the positive side, one of the ways we can reduce our emissions from use of HPC systems is to be more careful and eliminate emissions arising from these types of non-productive jobs.

 ::::::::::::::::::::::::::::::::::::::::::::::::::